wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

 ## Signing in to the Dashboard

-Once you [set up and start the dashboard](#setting-up-the-dashboard), you can access the dashboard URL.
+Once you have [set up and started the dashboard](#setting-up-the-dashboard), you can access the dashboard URL.

+!!!
+Tip
+    Be sure to start the Micro Integrator server before attempting to sign in to the dashboard.

 1. Copy the following dashboard URL to your browser: